Instructions for a Windows 7 Repair installation.

 5. In the image below you can see that the green progress bar, when the image is finished burning the bar will be filled.

-6. After the image has completed being burned click on Close.
+6. After the image has been created click on Close.

-Please note: In order to boot from this DVD you may need to change the boot order in the BIOS so that the CD/DVD-ROM is the first device in the boot order, and the hdd is the second device.
+Please note: In order to boot from the installation disc you may need to change the boot order in the BIOS so that the DVD drive is the first device and the HDD/SSD is the second device.

 At this point the setup process will load files, this will take several minutes.